BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 • Unlimited Data

-Learn more about EarthLink and AT&T Internet:
+Learn more about EarthLink and AT&T:

-Learn more about EarthLink and AT&T Internet
+Learn more about EarthLink and AT&T

 EarthLink and AT&T rank as premium internet providers in the U.S., both offering fiber-optic internet in addition to DSL connections, which are an alternative perfect for rural areas.
 As the second-largest DSL provider in the country, EarthLink provides DSL, wireless, and fiber internet options that are available across a cumulative 26 states.
 With EarthLink, you can expect speeds up to 5 Gbps.
 EarthLink only offers home phone service in a bundle option.